 ECUs are also commonly used to supply the coolant necessary for keeping liquid-cooled electronics operational.
 This can be seen in data center cooling, high-tech military electronics, or command center booths.
 High-tech electronics create an extreme amount of waste heat; this waste heat can be a challenge in the rugged terrain of military settings where the electronics are often operated by nearby warfighters, and both electronics and warfighters may be facing hot or cold (or both) temperature extremes.
 For the electronics to operate effectively, they need to be in a temperature-controlled setting.
 This is where an ECU checks all the boxes.

-Commercial HVAC units are rated for relatively mild environments, but due to the nature of the military’s missions, ECUs are expected to perform at more extreme ambient conditions.
+Commercial HVAC units are rated for relatively mild environments when compared to Environmental Control Units.
+Due to the nature of defense-based missions, ECUs are expected to perform at more extreme ambient conditions.
 Military personnel and their equipment travel all over the world, encountering both dangerously hot and cold climates.
 ECUs are designed to operate seamlessly in these extremes and are capable of being deployed anywhere on the planet; the same unit may be used in the middle of the desert for one mission, and inside the arctic circle for the next.
-ACT’s Tekgard brand units are capacity-rated for cooling at temperatures up to 140°F (60°C), as well as heating at temperatures down to -51°F (-46°C), giving our ECUs a massive range of capability.
+ACT’s Tekgard® brand units are capacity-rated for cooling at temperatures up to 140°F (60°C), as well as heating at temperatures down to -51°F (-46°C), giving these ECUs a massive range of capability and mobility.